 ∵∴∵Unwashed pear and apple wood-ash on sandy red stoneware∵∴∵

-After a lot of experimentation with glaze recipes I came to really love the unpredictability of unwashed ash-glazes and how their natural fluxes allowed for some really beautiful interactions in contrast with darker burning clay-bodies such as buff red stonewares.
+After Experimenting with glaze recipes, the unpredictability of unwashed ash-glazes due to their natural fluxes becamse a personal favourite as it allowed for some really beautiful interactions when combined with darker burning clay-bodies (such as buff red stonewares).
 These vessels were fired up to 1260°C in an oxidative atmosphere.

-While the general form of these vessels are more or less my own creative flare, their silhouette mirrors that of the tripartite forms associated with earlier Mesolithic Ertebølle culture (5400 BCE) and Pitted ware culture (3500 BCE) vessels, alongside collared vessels of later Neolithic groups of Northwestern Europe.
+While the form of these vessels are my own design, their profile is influenced by the tripartite shaped pottery associated with earlier Mesolithic Ertebølle culture (5400 BCE) and Pitted ware culture (3500 BCE), alongside collared vessels of later Neolithic groups of Northwestern Europe.

-The decorative markings can be similarly observed across Mesolithic art objects, and is commonly associated with Ertebølle material culture such as their ceramic technology, amber jewellery, bone/atler tools and oars.
+The decorative markings can be similarly observed across Mesolithic art objects, also linked to Ertebølle material culture like their ceramic technology, amber jewellery, bone/atler tools and oars.

 (If you are curious about the specifics of this information and would like to learn more or be provided sources please feel free to contact me).